iliasam/OpenSimpleLidar/PC_utility/README.md

 Values "Coeff A", "Coeff B" are calibration values.
 They are uniqe for every device.
 Track bar allows to set "Ponter angle" - angle of the long yellow line.
 Parameters of the point with that angle are displayed at "Data Analyse" group.
+This utility is published with its source files.
+"Exe" is placed here: https://github.com/iliasam/OpenSimpleLidar/tree/master/PC_utility/LidarScanningTest/LidarScanningTest1/bin/Debug